berrak/github-fork-and-pull-request-procedure/my-github-fork-procedure.md

         # View all branches.
 The alias 'vbr' expands to 'branch -va', including those from upstream
         git vbr

 Merge the upstream master branch with your own master.
-The 'sw2' and the 'mef'-alias expands to 'checkout' and 'merge --ff-only' respectively.
+Then, the 'sw2' and the 'mef'-alias expand to 'checkout' and 'merge --ff-only' respectively.
+Some repositories use the new branch name `main` instead of the long-time well-established name of `master` for their primary branch.

         # Ensure you are on the local master branch and merge with upstream.
         git sw2 master
         git mef upstream/master

+If the latter two steps follow a fresh clone of your fork, everything is already up to date, but this is the up-to-date procedure.

-## Create a working branch and, start to works with it locally
+## Create a working branch and, start to work with files locally

-Create a new branch named with an informative name, e.g. 'issue-with-xxx'.
+Create a new branch with an informative name, e.g., `issue-with-xxx`.

         # Create a new branch and switch to it.
         git nbr issue-with-xxx